Rusyn language: Declension type I: feminines ending in -а/-я

 This type consists of grammatically feminine nouns ending in -а (hard) or -я (soft) in the nominative case.
 The table below includes four examples of such nouns.
 The first two represent the archetypal feminine paradigm, while the second two represent a "common" or "two-fold gender" paradigm.

-It is important to note that this second paradigm has atypical dative, locative, and instrumental singular suffixes which are actually representative of the male/neuter declension paradigm (visible later in this article).
+This second paradigm has atypical dative, locative, and instrumental singular suffixes which are actually representative of the male/neuter declension paradigm (visible later in this article).
 According to Pugh, this peculiarity developed as a result of the societal roles of "judge" and "elder" being traditionally patriarchal.
 This phenomenon is in contrast to grammatically feminine nouns of ambiguous gender where a particular role was not historically male-oriented, such as сирота.
 In these cases, the typical feminine paradigm is maintained.